Muhammad cartoon row leads to resignation

 "Robbie stepped aside because he signed up as president to organise events and run a student society," said Michael Paynter, secretary for the National Federation of Atheist, Humanist and Secular Student Societies.

-"He did not appreciate the stress he would be under when dealing with a controversy like this, so he wanted to make way for someone else."'No need'
+"He did not appreciate the stress he would be under when dealing with a controversy like this, so he wanted to make way for someone else."

 The Ahmadiyya Muslim Youth Association is continuing with its protest against the image, saying it has wider implications.